Statement About Pre-sessional Courses During the Coronavirus Pandemic

 Although many people develop good language skills at school, university or in their work, university study makes particular demands on students' language and study skills.
 Students need to be able to:

 - listen to lectures and take notes efficiently

-- participate fully in tutorial discussions
+- participate fully in tutorial discussions, including in group seminars

 - read and gather information from a wide variety of written sources

 - write relevant, well-argued and accurately presented essays and examination answers in an appropriately academic style